 In the last post, I discussed the 12-stage journey of the world myth.
-Popularized by scholar’s such as Joseph Campbell in The Hero with a Thousand Faces, and by psychiatrist, C. G. Jung, the hero’s journey is truly a universal phenomenon.
-The hero in most stories, regardless of culture or time in history, undergoes a similar metamorphosis, accompanied by repeating archetypal characters arising from a collective unconscious.
+Popularized by mythologist’s such as Joseph Campbell in The Hero with a Thousand Faces, and by psychiatrist, C. G. Jung, the hero’s journey is truly a universal phenomenon.
+The hero in most stories, regardless of culture or time in history, undergoes a similar metamorphosis, accompanied by repeating archetypal characters arising from the depths of a collective unconscious.
 This is true whether we speak of dreams, movies, ancient mythologies, or even our own lives.
 You are the hero of your own life story.

 So far, we’ve covered the following stages:

 - Ordinary world

 - Call to adventure

 - Crossing the 1st threshold

 - Tests, allies, enemies